The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 We can test creating books with GraphQL Playground:

-If everything went well you should see new book in MongoDB.
+If everything went well you should see a new book in MongoDB.
 Notice

 UI for creating books